Jamesbarford/holyc-lang/README.md

   -lib       Emit a dynamic and static library
-  -clibs     Link c libraries like: -clibs=`-lSDL2 -lxml2 -lcurl...` -o         Output filename: hcc -o <name> ./<file>.HC -run       Immediately run the file (not JIT) -transpile Transpile the code to C, this is best effort -g         Not implemented
+  -clibs     Link c libraries like: -clibs=`-lSDL2 -lxml2 -lcurl...` -o         Output filename: hcc -o <name> ./<file>.HC -o-        Output assembly to stdout, only for use with -S -run       Immediately run the file (not JIT) -transpile Transpile the code to C, this is best effort -g         Not implemented